 The experience I've had over five years that my daugthers have attend this school have been more good than bad.
 I like this school.

 Lujan-Chavez Elementary School is a public elementary school in El Paso.
 The principal of Lujan-Chavez Elementary School is Jennifer Parker, who can be contacted at firstname.lastname@example.org.
-1,169 students go to Lujan-Chavez Elementary School and identify as Hispanic; White, non-Hispanic; and Black, non-Hispanic.
+1,169 children attend Lujan-Chavez Elementary School and identify as Hispanic; White, non-Hispanic; and Black, non-Hispanic.
 29% of the Lujan-Chavez Elementary School students are "limited in English proficiency."
-65% of the 1,169 students here are classified as "economically disadvantaged", and 64% have subsidized lunches.
+65% of the 1,169 students here are classified as "economically disadvantaged", and 64% are paying reduced lunch prices.
 The ratio of students to teachers at Lujan-Chavez Elementary School is 20:1.
 Helen Ball Elementary School is one of the nearest elementary schools.

 - Computer arts